Corruption being carried out on a large scale in MSRTC, reveal reports

-Three reports of the Maharashtra State Road Transport Corporation's vigilance department have exposed the connivance of senior staff, depot managers and bus conductors in causing major losses to the corporation; the cell has also unearthed blatant violations of rules in shortlisting bidders for an e-tender to auction scrap
+3 reports of Maharashtra State Road Transport Corporation's vigilance department expose connivance of staff in causing major losses; violations of rules in shortlisting bidders for Rs 350-cr e-tender to auction scrap

 It’s raining trouble for the BJP-Shiv Sena government this monsoon and, soon after BJP ministers Pankaja Munde and Vinod Tawde found themselves in the dock, dark clouds are gathering over the Transport department, where another multi-crore scam appears to be brewing.